DA Davidson Maintains Repay Holdings (RPAY) Buy Recommendation

 What is the Fund Sentiment?

-There are 365 funds or institutions reporting positions in Repay Holdings.
-This is an increase of 3 owner(s) or 0.83% in the last quarter.
-Average portfolio weight of all funds dedicated to RPAY is 0.08%, an increase of 27.14%.
-Total shares owned by institutions decreased in the last three months by 10.47% to 95,925K shares.
-The put/call ratio of RPAY is 0.89, indicating a bullish outlook.
+There are 361 funds or institutions reporting positions in Repay Holdings.
+This is an decrease of 5 owner(s) or 1.37% in the last quarter.
+Average portfolio weight of all funds dedicated to RPAY is 0.08%, an increase of 16.02%.
+Total shares owned by institutions decreased in the last three months by 7.72% to 97,605K shares.
+The put/call ratio of RPAY is 0.88, indicating a bullish outlook.

 What are Other Shareholders Doing?